Help

 Part 2: Delete the undesirable comment.

-You can find an "admin" link which shows up next to the comment box on your site.
-After clicking "admin", you'll be able to delete comments by clicking a little [x] link to the left of them.
+You can find an sign in logout link which shows up next to the comment box on your site.
+After clicking "admin", you'll be able to delete comments by clicking a little delete comment link to the left of them.

 4. How do I change the options if I've already copied it previously.